ccidral/dagger/README.md

 The development server loads your application jars and watches for changes to them.
 When a jar changes, the development server automatically reloads your app.
 So to run the development server you must configure your IDE to build your application jars (including dependencies) into some directory.
-Assuming your module factory is `com.acme.MyModuleFactory` and you chose to build your jars at `/tmp/build/myapp`, open a terminal and type these commands:
+Assuming your module factory class is `com.acme.MyModuleFactory` and you chose to build your jars at `/tmp/build/myapp`, open a terminal and type these commands:

 ```bash